 For purposes of this Treaty:

-"central level of government" means:
+- "central level of government" means:

-(a) for the United States, the federal level of government; and
+- (a) For the United States, the federal level of government; and

-(b) for [Country], [].
+- (b) For Rwanda, the national government.

 "Centre" means the International Centre for Settlement of Investment Disputes ("ICSID") established by the ICSID Convention.